 There IS an automatic plugin delay compensation (PDC) feature in FL Studio, but I found it’s not working in a routing situation like this.

 Ok.
 Now find a balance between the ‘Drums Wet’ & ‘Drums Dry’ -mixer tracks.
 In this tutorial example, setting both to 0.0dB works actually quite well.
-I also boosted the low- and high end and bit of the 1.4-1.5kHz area of the ‘Drums Dry’ -mixer track using the track eq.
+I also boosted the low- and high-end and a bit of the 1.4-1.5kHz area of the ‘Drums Dry’ -mixer track using the track eq.

 Also, ‘beef’ up the drums a bit by adding a Soundgoodizer to the ‘Semi Master’ -track.